 Shriveled Potatoes with Romesco Sauce

-Not all Halloween-party food has to be in a scary shape or color -- some dishes hint more subtly at the macabre theme, like these shriveled baby potatoes.
-The skins of waxy red and gold potatoes turn very wrinkled when roasted in the hot oven; a pool of peppery romesco makes a delicious accompaniment.
+Not all Halloween-party food has to be in a scary shape or color -- like these shriveled baby potatoes.
+The skins of waxy potatoes turn very wrinkled when roasted; a pool of peppery romesco makes a delicious pairing.
 Impale the potatoes on toothpick spears for easy dipping.